Reshmi-2003/Powerbi/README.md

-# Powerbi
-# MARVEL MOVIES SUMMARY REPORT
+# POWER BI/MARVEL MOVIES SUMMARY REPORT

 Welcome to the Marvel Movies Summary Report, a dashboard developed by Marvel Studios, providing an insightful overview of various statistics and visualizations related to Marvel movies.